UUID Generation in Eloquent Models in Laravel

 Step 4: Customizing the UUID Column Name

-If your UUID column is named something other than uuid
+If your UUID column is named something other than uuid, you can override the fetchUuidColumn method in your model:

 <?php